Databus Logo

 Calculus (Integration + Differentiation), Algebra, Coordinate Geometry, Trigonometry, Vectors, Probability.
 LaTeX rendering for definite integrals, matrix operations, partial derivatives.

 "Our Maths and Physics teachers used to spend three to four hours every Sunday creating DPPs in Word.
-The bigger problem was pattern drift — one faculty had updated to the post-2025 NTA pattern with compulsory NVQs and negative marking, two others were still generating the old optional format.
+The bigger problem was pattern drift — one faculty had updated to the current NTA pattern with compulsory NVQs, two others were still generating the old optional format.
 Students at different batches were training on different patterns.
-With this platform, every DPP and full mock test uses the current NTA pattern by default.
-We have four branches across Kota and Sikar, and the standardisation across centres used to mean a senior teacher would review every paper.
+With this platform, every DPP and full mock uses the current pattern by default.
+We have four branches across Kota and Sikar, and standardisation across centres used to mean a senior teacher reviewing every paper.
 Now the platform enforces the same difficulty distribution by default.
-The pattern-currency issue alone was worth the migration."
+The pattern-currency alone was worth the migration."

 A